- School of Pharmacy

 This pathway begins with emphasis in the pharmaceutical sciences, with an introduction to the profession.
-The core curriculum during the first two years teaches the basic sciences, including: anatomy, physiology and biochemistry.
-This lays a solid foundation for training in clinical sciences during year three and Advanced Pharmacy Practice Experiences (APPE) in year four.
+The core curriculum during the first year teaches the basic sciences, including: anatomy, physiology and biochemistry.
+This lays a solid foundation for training in clinical sciences during years two and three and Advanced Pharmacy Practice Experiences (APPE) in year four.
 APPE consists of six rotations, six weeks each in community and clinical settings.

 A majority of the pathway is taught through online courses using state of the art synchronous and asynchronous technologies where students can learn at home on their computer.
 Students will be required to come to the Bradenton, FL campus each summer for between one and three weeks in order to fulfill the laboratory, casework, and presentation portion of the curriculum.

 The Distance Education Pathway tuition, your cost of attending the distance education pathway, and financial aid application instructions may be found under Tuition & Financial Aid.
 Note, because testing will be conducted through a virtual proctoring service, there is an additional technology fee for that service.
 See tuition and fees for the current amount.